 "Since then, for the past one year, I have lived in this forest and searched for the treasure; I could think of nothing else.
 The more obstacles I faced, the more determined I became to find the treasure; like a mad man, I have spent days and nights in its pursuit."

-"Meanwhile, I never realized when you had started following me.
+"I never realized you had started following me.
 I was so engrossed in finding the treasure that worldly events failed to attract my attention - I was as if in a trance.
-Had I been my normal self, you would never have been able to keep yourself hidden from me."
+If I had been my normal self, you would never have been able to keep yourself hidden from me."

-"It is only now that I have discovered what I had been searching all these years.
-There is so much treasure here which no king on earth has ever seen.
-I have only to solve one more riddle and that would take me to the treasure.
-This is the most difficult riddle of all in the quest of the treasure but I have solved it in my mind and that is why I cried out in joy.
-If I wish I could go and stand in the midst of treasure in an instant."
+"It is only today I discovered what I had been searching all these years.
+There is so much treasure here, which no king on earth has ever seen.
+I had only to decipher the meaning of just one more sign before I could reach the treasure; this was the most difficult task in the quest of the treasure, but I have worked it in my mind and that is why I cried out in joy, 'I have found it!'
+If I wish I could go and stand in the midst of treasure this very instant."

 Mrityunjoy once again pleaded with Shankar, "You are a free man but I am fettered; I do not wish to be free.
 You cannot deprive me of this treasure."

 The sannyasi said, "Son, take this paper then.
 If you can find the treasure, keep it."
 So saying he gave the paper and his staff to Mrityunjoy and walked away.